 In accordance with basic principles of Cognitive Grammar, impersonal it (e.g. It’s obvious that he’s angry) is claimed to be meaningful.
 Three avenues of approach are followed in the characterization of it and the constructions it appears in: a comparison with related constructions; a comparison to other pronouns; and examination of a basic cognitive model called the “control cycle”.
 This broad perspective leads to a unified account in which the meaning of impersonal it is a special case of the general semantic value of this pronoun.

-This list is based on CrossRef data as of 19 may 2022.
+This list is based on CrossRef data as of 7 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.